Skip to main content

 • Landing zones

-»What are Terraform stacks and what are their benefits?
+»What are Terraform Stacks and what are their benefits?

 Stacks aim to be a natural next step in extending infrastructure as code to a higher layer using the same Terraform shared modules users enjoy today.

-»Common use cases for Terraform stacks
+»Common use cases for Terraform Stacks

-Here are the common use cases for stacks, out of the box:
+Here are the common use cases for Stacks, out of the box:

 • Deploy an entire application with components like networking, storage, and compute as a single unit without worrying about dependencies.
-A stack configuration describes a full unit of infrastructure as code and can be handed to users who don’t have advanced Terraform experience, allowing them to easily stand up a complex infrastructure deployment with a single action.
+A Stack configuration describes a full unit of infrastructure as code and can be handed to users who don’t have advanced Terraform experience, allowing them to easily stand up a complex infrastructure deployment with a single action.

 • Deploy across multiple regions, availability zones, and cloud provider accounts without duplicating effort/code.
-Deployments in a stack let you define multiple instances of the same configuration without needing to copy and paste configurations, or manage configurations separately.
-When a change is made to the stack configuration, it can be rolled out across all, some, or none of the deployments in a stack.
+Deployments in a Stack let you define multiple instances of the same configuration without needing to copy and paste configurations, or manage configurations separately.
+When a change is made to the Stack configuration, it can be rolled out across all, some, or none of the deployments in a Stack.

-»How do I use a Terraform stack?
+»How do I use a Terraform Stack?

 »Components

-The first part of this configuration layer, declared with a .tfstack.hcl file extension, tells Terraform what infrastructure, or components, should be part of the stack.
-You can compose and deploy multiple modules that share a lifecycle together using what are called components in a stack.
-Add a component block to this configuration for every module you'd like to include in the stack.
-You don’t need to rewrite any modules since components can simply leverage your existing ones.
+The first part of this configuration layer, declared with a .tfstack.hcl file extension, tells Terraform what infrastructure, or components, should be part of the Stack.
+You can compose and deploy multiple modules that share a lifecycle together using what are called components in a Stack.
+Add a component block to the components.tfstack.hcl configuration for every module you'd like to include in the Stack.
+Specify the source module, inputs, and providers for each component.

 »Deployments

-The second part of this configuration layer, which uses a .tfdeploy.hcl file extension, tells Terraform where and how many times to deploy the infrastructure in the stack.
+The second part of this configuration layer, which uses a .tfdeploy.hcl file extension, tells Terraform where and how many times to deploy the infrastructure in the Stack.
 For each instance of the infrastructure, you add a deployment block with the appropriate input values and Terraform will take care of repeating that infrastructure for you.
-When a new version of the stack configuration is available, plans are initiated for each deployment in the stack.
-Once the plan is complete, you can approve the change in all, some, or none of the deployments in the stack.

 Example: The Kubernetes and namespace components are repeated across three regions using three deployments.